jamesfoley/serialtft/README.md

 serialtft
 =========

-NodeJS clone of Gadgetoid's Serial-TFT-Python library.
-Pretty much works exactly the same way as the python library
+NodeJS clone of Gadgetoid's Serial-TFT-Python library for the HobbyTronics Serial-TFT board: http://www.hobbytronics.co.uk/tft-serial-display-18

+The original python library can be found at https://github.com/Gadgetoid/Serial-TFT-Python

 Example
 ----